saresend/blog-p2/content/posts/scaling_ci_simul.md

 +++
 # Intro

-Prior to going to grad school, I worked on Meta's continuous test infrastructure.
+Prior to going to grad school, I worked on a team that managed continuous test infrastructure.
 Coming from a background in product development doing mobile iOS, the move to infrastructure was refreshing.
 The core issues were not nearly as nebulous, and were far more central to everything we did - the success of the team needed only a few metrics to explain.
 The problem we were aiming to solve was the following: given thousands of code changes going in all at once, and millions of tests that were part of a test suite, how do you efficiently verify that all these changes are safe.
 For smaller codebases, the answer is fairly straightforward - just run every test on every change.
 However, this quickly becomes far too expensive - we were forced to sample smaller and smaller subsets of our test suite, and were tasked with doing so in a way that minimzes the number of breaking changes we allow through our CI pipeline.

 At this scale, the problem becomes pretty interesting - there's no longer a clear optimum, and it becomes a matter of juggling tradeoffs.
 The organic growth of the project meant that we were left with a lot of expensive and hard to remove design choices, and as is the nature of large projects, changes were small and incremental.
 One sentiment that endlessly came up during discussions was the feeling that we were hamstrung by the size and scale of the existing system - there was no "rewriting it from scratch".
 Since leaving the question has stuck with me - if we had imagined this future from the beginning, how might we design a better CI system from the ground up?